 - Evaluate multi-site patient outcome data, including early entry into care, initiation of ART, rates of engagement, and retention in care after rapid ART initiation

 - Assess the impact of adaptation and implementation of Rapid Start interventions on increased viral suppression (VS), shorter time to VS and/or durable and sustained VS

 - Collect cost data to determine the labor, programmatic and structural costs associated with adapting and implementing the Rapid Start models and interventions at the implementation sites

 Implementation materials are being developed through the course of the initiative, building to the capstone Rapid Start ART Replication & Implementation Manual.
 Other products include:

 Other products could include:

-- Toolkits that focus on overcoming specific challenges (e.g., preventing provider and staff burnout)
+- Materials that focus on overcoming specific challenges (e.g., marketing, integration with housing programs, integrating technology)

-- Webinars and conference presentations about Rapid Start implementation
+- Webinars and conference presentations about Rapid Start ART implementation

 - Wells, S., Tamir, O., Gray, J., et al. (2018).
 Are quality improvement collaboratives effective?
 A systematic review.
 BMJ Quality & Safety, 27, 226-240.